GrantOjanen/libgdx/README.md

 ### Fork Goals
 These are the goals for this fork.
 I wont send pull requests for all of them.
-Each goal will have it's own banch, and all complete goal are in the master branch.
+Each goal will have it's own banch, and all complete goals are in the master branch.
 - [ ] detect multiple keyboards separately (Android)
 - [X] get gamepad system Id (Ex: Android InputDevice Id)
 - [ ] Arial font is proprietary and should be replaced